-- Potential roost locations can either be visually inspected from the ground by using, for example, roost emergence watches, or trees must be climbed and inspected by an arborist or trained climber. - To undertake an inspection while climbing, the arborist or trained climber will relay any potential evidence of bats (eg staining, cavities, guano) by way of live audio-visual equipment and/or photographs for review by a SBE prior to removal.
-The arborist or trained climber will also check for signs of bats using a bat detector (to detect social and echolocation calls from roosting bats, under supervision of the SBE). - If potential roost locations are within tree ferns or other 'delicate' vegetation, climbing should only be undertaken if it is safe to do so for the climber and if this will not reduce the likelihood of the roost being used in the future.
+- Potential roost locations can either be visually inspected from the ground by using, for example, roost emergence watches, or trees must be climbed and inspected by an arborist or trained climber experienced in bat work. - To undertake an inspection while climbing, the arborist or trained climber will relay any potential evidence of bats (e.g. staining, cavities, guano) by way of live audiovisual equipment and/or photographs for review by athe SBE prior to removal.
+The arborist or trained climber will also check for signs of bats using a bat detector (to detect social and echolocation calls from roosting bats, under supervision of the SBE). - If potential roost locations are within tree ferns or other 'delicate' fragile' vegetation, climbing should only be undertaken if it is safe to do so for the climber and if this will not reduce the likelihood of the roost being used in the future.
 All climbing must take place under the careful supervision of the SBE to prevent roost damage.